A Chiastic Reconfiguration Of Joel

 12 “Even now,” declares the Lord, “return to me with all your heart, with fasting and weeping and mourning.”

 13 Rend your heart and not your garments.
 Return to the Lord your God, for he is gracious and compassionate, slow to anger and abounding in love, and he relents from doing harm [e].
 14 Who knows?
-Some of them may turn and repent.
-They may leave behind gifts— [f] grain offerings and drink offerings for the Lord your God.
+It may turn and repent and leave behind a gift [f] — grain offerings and drink offerings for the Lord your God.

 15 Blow the trumpet in Zion, declare a holy fast, call a sacred assembly.
 16 Gather the people, consecrate the assembly; bring together the elders, gather the children, those nursing at the breast.
 Let the bridegroom leave his room and the bride her chamber.
 17 Let the priests, who minister before the Lord, weep between the portico and the altar.
 Let them say, “Spare your people, Lord.
 Do not make your inheritance an object of scorn, one that is ruled by other nations [g].
 Why should they say among the peoples, ‘Where is their God?’”